 So why not toast this new season with a cocktail rounded out with the deep, woodsy sweetness of maple?
 I recently tried out two recipes that are sure to get your sap flowing:

 The first recipe, the Maple Leaf, is a variation on the Whiskey Sour.
 Here maple syrup subs in for simple syrup, and the amount of lemon juice is dialed back a bit, so that its tartness sits in equal proportion to the sweet:

-Maple Leaf Cocktail
+Maple Leaf Cocktail makes one drink

 1 1/2 ounces bourbon (I used Maker’s Mark) 1/2 ounce pure maple syrup 1/2 ounce fresh lemon juice

 Place all ingredients in a cocktail shaker with ice.
 Shake and strain into a cocktail glass.

 Notes: I found this simple, 3-ingredient cocktail very tasty and refreshing.
 The maple paired nicely with the richness of the bourbon and gave it added depth.
 When first poured (see picture at the very top of the post), the drink was a little filmy on top - possibly due to sugar crystals in the older bottle of syrup I was using.
 Once I gave it a gentle stir in the glass, though (see pic directly below), the surface cleared.

 Filibuster Cocktail (adapted from Food & Wine's Cocktails 2008, from a recipe developed by Erik Adkins for the restaurant Flora in Oakland, CA) makes one drink